kir7741/modern-js-cheatsheet/readme-tw.md

   .catch(err => console.log(err));
 ```

-> **Note :** As you can see, *try / catch* are necessary to handle errors.
+> **注意:** As you can see, *try / catch* are necessary to handle errors.
 But if you are making *express routes*, you can use a middleware to avoid error handling and have a very pleasant code to read.
 See [this article from Alex Bazhenov](https://medium.com/@Abazhenov/using-async-await-in-express-with-node-8-b8af872c0016) to learn more.

-#### External resources
+#### 外部資源

 - [Async/Await - JavaScript.Info](https://javascript.info/async-await)
 - [ES7 Async/Await](http://rossboucher.com/await/#/)